awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-s3.md

    ]
 }
 ```
-The manifest file must not be encrypted or compressed, even if the ENCRYPTED, GZIP, LZOP, or BZIP2 options are specified\.
+The manifest file must not be encrypted or compressed, even if the ENCRYPTED, GZIP, LZOP, BZIP2, or ZSTD options are specified\.
 COPY returns an error if the specified manifest file is not found or the manifest file is not properly formed\.
 If a manifest file is used, the MANIFEST parameter must be specified with the COPY command\.
 If the MANIFEST parameter is not specified, COPY assumes that the file specified with FROM is a data file\.
 For more information, see [Loading Data from Amazon S3](t_Loading-data-from-S3.md)\.